 - 1. Establish a District-level School Violence Prevention Team to: (a) develop a District-level Targeted School Violence Prevention Plan, and (b) oversee the District's Building-level Threat Assessment Team(s). - 2.
 Establish Building-level Threat Assessment Team(s) to assess and intervene with individuals whose behavior may pose a threat to safety.
 This team may serve one or more schools. - 3.
+Require all District staff, volunteers, and contractors to report any expressed threats or behaviors that may represent a threat to the community, school, or self. - 4.
+Encourage parents/guardians and students to report any expressed threats or behaviors that may represent a threat to the community, school, or self. - 5.
 Comply with State and federal law and align with Board policies.